 If you are a citizen of an EEA member country (EU plus Iceland, Norway and, Lichtenstein), you do not need to obtain a separate German license if you already hold a license for your home country.

 Other foreigners permanently residing in Germany may use their own license accompanied by an international driving license initially, but should apply for a German driving license within six months of arriving in the country.
 The process for exchanging your current driver’s license for a German equivalent is determined by whether a reciprocal arrangement exists with the country that issued your existing license.
 For some countries, you may have to sit a written exam and/or a driving test, while for others the process is a fairly simple one of forwarding documents without the need to take any additional tests.
-The full process and conditions are outlined in Expatica’s guide to using a foreign driver’s license in Germany.
+The full process and conditions are outlined in Expatica’s guide to getting a Geerman driver’s license.

 Importing a car to Germany from abroad

 You can import a car from outside the EU as part of your personal effects without paying any import duty or VAT (import turnover tax) if you can prove that you will be taking up full-time residence in Germany.
 For example, if you have a residence permit or a letter from an employer stating that you have been transferred to Germany.
 You must be the sole owner of the car and used by you at your address outside of Germany for at least six months previously.
 You must keep the car for a minimum of 12 months after importing it.